Related Subject Area:

 Special guest, Simon Morris from Leeds Beckett University gave an entertaining speech about the letter he wrote to Eva Hess before giving prizes to some very worthy winners from each area of the School of Creative Industries.

-Photos taken by:
+Photos were taken by:

 Alessandra Bowditch, Photography Tutor, Craven College